 Gatos Silver Shareholder Alert: Should Management be Held Accountable for Shareholder Losses?
 Contact Johnson Fistel for More Information

-/EIN News/ -- SAN DIEGO, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Gatos Silver, Inc. (“Gatos” or the “Company”) (NYSE: GATO) against certain of its officers and directors.
+SAN DIEGO, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Gatos Silver, Inc. ("Gatos" or the "Company") GATO against certain of its officers and directors.

 If you are a current, long-term shareholder of Gatos shares you may have standing to hold Gatos harmless from the alleged harm caused by the Company's officers and directors by making them personally responsible.
 You may also be able to assist in reforming the Company's corporate governance to prevent future wrongdoing.